Do you remember when you were little and you had all these plans and dreams for your life?

 Sometimes it is very hard to understand how in the world our current situation can be God’s will for our lives.

-How can being unhappy in your marriage after you have tried for years to do the right thing and be faithful be in God’s will?
+How can being unhappy in your marriage after you have tried for years to do the right thing and be a faithful, loving wife be in God’s will?

-How can struggling every single week and month when you are trying your best to be a good steward be in God’s will?
+When you struggle every single week and month while you are trying your best to be a good steward, is that really God’s will?

 I am reminded of Paul in these times of questioning.
 Have you ever read the book of Philippians?
 I love it!